smallest hero image

 Interns at Winterthur enjoy an environment that is rich in culture and natural beauty while contributing specific skills and upholding the core values of the organization.

 About the Academic Programs Department Internship: This is an excellent opportunity for an intern interested in history, museums, libraries, or other aspects of material culture to be immersed in the exciting and dynamic Academic Programs Department which includes Winterthur Portfolio, the Research Fellowship Program, and two graduate programs, WPAMC and WUDPAC.
-Interns at Winterthur will gain experience in gathering data and creating content and marketing materials related to the Visiting Research Fellowship Program; will interact with and assist a cohort of global scholars, artists, and craftspeople studying material culture; and depending on the interests of the intern, may provide general assistance with outreach related to our in-house journal, the Winterthur Portfolio.
+Interns at Winterthur will gain experience in gathering data and creating content and marketing materials related to the Visiting Research Fellowship Program; will interact with and assist a cohort of global scholars, artists, and craftspeople studying material culture; and depending on the interests of the intern, may provide general assistance with outreach related to our in-house journal, the Winterthur Portfolio: A Journal of American Material Culture, the Research Fellowship Program, and the Winterthur Program in American Material Culture.

 The intern will get hands-on training and hone skills in editing, research, and communications with the staff of Winterthur’s research fellowship program.
 Winterthur’s Research Fellowship Program awards 25-35 fellowships each year to academics, graduate students, artists, makers, and craftspeople to support collections-based research for exhibits, books, art installations, and much more.
 Duties will include assisting staff in organizing colloquia, interfacing with researchers, gathering annual data and project information from fellows, coordinating social media posts to publicize the program and its activities, and other duties as assigned.